ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 }
 ```

-Notice the `data` value has the parameter encoded as a single hexadecimal string.
+Notice the `data` value has the parameters encoded as a single hexadecimal string.
 - `addOwnerWithThreshold` has the function signature `0d582f13`
-- `address` is appears in the data as `82ddaf3f1fcd3c18f5664cd7fb12bd8c38d5d4ba`
+- `address` appears in the data as `82ddaf3f1fcd3c18f5664cd7fb12bd8c38d5d4ba`
 - `threshold` appears at the end of the data as `2`

-Now we can the `data` value as an argument for our proposal:
+Now we can use the `data` value as an argument for our proposal.
 ```zsh
 yarn safe propose 0x1DE5B48F80eC78Bf74644EFdCbB5750Cb7B25114 --data 0x0d582f1300000000000000000000000082ddaf3f1fcd3c18f5664cd7fb12bd8c38d5d4ba0000000000000000000000000000000000000000000000000000000000000002 --to 0x1DE5B48F80eC78Bf74644EFdCbB5750Cb7B25114
 ```